 The New York Times article on Rolfing speaks to the growing trend beyond just fixing problems to enhancing performance.
 As the former Rolfer for The Arizona Ballet Dance Company and for professional athletes I can attest to Rolfing’s ability to take an athlete to a new place.
 The NBC Today Show had one of my old friends on their show explaining why Rolfing is growing in popularity.
 NPR did an excellent story explaining Rolfing’s resurging popularity.
 As always we need more clinical research explaining why Rolfing gets the results that clients report.

 Then there is the Sports Illustrated article about Jake Plummer former quarterback for the Phoenix Cardinals and the Denver Bronco’s commenting on his Rolfing SI experience with me here in little old Sandpoint, ID.
 Even Elle magazine is righting about Rolfing.
 This US News magazine article speaks about the growing body of research on Rolfing.
+One of the best articles on fascia, the tissue we work on as Rolfers is this Runner’s World article.

 The structure of the Rolfing series